 I've mentioned many times that I entered the hobby of role playing games from a love of comic books and fantastic films and TV.
-I wanted to be a hero and fight evil villains and rescue the innonent and all that jazz.
-Obtaining magic items and gold were an aside, necessary from my character to have some sort of income but the real benefit was that they let him pursue his goal, ridding the world of darnkness, more easily and effectively.
+I wanted to be a hero and fight evil villains and rescue the innocent and all that jazz.
+Obtaining magic items and gold were an aside, necessary for my character to have some sort of income but the real benefit was that they let him pursue his goal, ridding the world of darkness.

 In my earliest years with Basic and Advanced D&D we would go two or three adventures without ever finding more than a few gold pieces.
 It didn't occur to my friends and I to include a lot of treasure.
 It didn't make sense.
 Captain American doesn't loot the bodies.

 As I got older and was exposed to more players and play styles I got the idea but I also found other games, most notably Villains and Vigilantes and Star Trek.
-Superheroes and Star Trek style Sci-Fi don't really reinforce that drive to kill all your enemies and then steal from their homes the way most old school games did (and do).
+Superheroes and Star Trek style Sci-Fi doesn't really reinforce that drive to kill all your enemies and then steal from their homes the way most old school games and especially D&D did (and does).

 Fast forward to the modern day and I'm still running games where being a hero is more then calling yourself one.
-At least in my Superhero campaigns, Star Trek and my D&D-for-those-who-don't-like-D&D you'll get just as many if not more experience points for an act of selfless heroism than you will for stabbing an orc.
+At least in my Superhero, Star Trek, and my D&D-for-those-who-don't-like-D&D campaigns you'll get just as many if not more experience points for an act of selfless heroism than you will for stabbing an Orc in the back.